Miao festivals: Sisters' Meal Festival

 The Miao Sisters Festival, a traditional festival of the Miao people in Laotun and Shidong, Taijiang County, Guizhou Province, is one of the national intangible cultural heritages.
-The Miao Sisters Festival is celebrated between the 16th to the 18th of March (on the Chinese lunar calendar).
+The Miao Sisters Festival is celebrated between 16 and 18 March (on the Chinese lunar calendar).

 The Miao Sisters Festival is centered on young women, and the main activities are singing songs and dancing wearing costumes, travelling parties, eating sisters' meals, and exchanging tokens between young men and women.
 The festival is large in scale and rich in unique content.
 Eating sister's meal is an important ceremonial matter on the Miao Sisters' Day.
 The sister meal is also a token given by the girls to couples to express their affection, and it is the most important symbol of the festival.
 Catching fishes and shrimps in Shimoda is one of the sister rice events, and drumming is an important way for the entire community to participate to the festival.
 Under the elaborate dress of their parents, the girls dressed in festive costumes gather at the drum field to step on the drums: the Miao people show their clothing culture in this way.
 In the evening, young men and women sing songs, talk about love, men ask women for sister meals, and girls hide tokens in sister meals to express their different feelings for men.